 Closely integrated with Anatomy, Physiology and Biochemistry, illustrating the application of basic medical science to the clinical situation.
 Students are introduced to clinical medicine in the principal teaching hospitals and learn to understand the structure and function underlying certain clinical problems.
 Students begin to learn how to take medical histories, perform physical examinations, detect abnormalities and communicate with patients so that they can assess patients clinically and as individuals within society.

 Assessment: Instead of an examination at the end of the year, students are required to submit two assignments to their tutor, one at the end of Session 1 and one during Session 2.
 These are marked by the tutor, and forwarded to the Chairman of the Course Committee.
 The final grade is determined on a pass/fail basis.
-Further information is provided after enrolment.

-80.212 Human Behaviour 2
+80.212 Human Behavlour